-An employee who believes they are the subject of a Reprisal willshould notify the Vice-PresidentDirector of Human ResourcesPeople and Culture immediately.
-Where a manager or supervisor is informed of, or becomes aware of, a reprisal, the manager or supervisor willshould notify the Director of Human.
-ResourcesPeople and Culture immediately.
-If the complaint involves the Director of Human ResourcesPeople and Culture or a Directormember of the organizationBoard of Directors, the reprisal shouldshall be reported to the Chief Executive Officer.
+An employee who believes they are the subject of a Reprisal willshould notify the Vice-President Director of Human Resources People and Culture immediately.
+Where a manager or supervisor is informed of, or becomes aware of, a reprisal, the manager or supervisor willshould notify the Director of Human Resources People and Culture immediately.
+If the complaint involves the Director of Human Resources People and Culture or a Director member of the organizationBoard of Directors, the reprisal shouldshall be reported to the Chief Executive Officer.
 If the Reprisal involves the Chief Executive Officer, the employee, manager or supervisor will notify the Director of People and Culture, who shall confer with the Board Chair.

 Any allegation of a-reprisal will be reviewed and may be the subject of a formal investigation.
-TSHCTORING Seniors Housing Corporation will determine who will lead the investigation, and the divisions/persons to be consulted, based on the subject matter at issue.
+TSHCToronto Seniors Housing Corporation will determine who will lead the investigation, and the divisions/persons to be consulted, based on the subject matter at issue.

-TSHC Whistleblower Protection Policy [updated January 22February 5, 2025] Whistleblower Policy - Approved by CGHRC April 11, 2022/For approval by Board Apr.
-28, 2022 Page 9 | 13 Investigations may be conducted by an external investigator if necessary and at the discretion of TSHCToronto Seniors Housing Corporation.
+Investigations may be conducted by an external investigator if necessary and at the discretion of TSHCToronto Seniors Housing Corporation.